-It’s 2024.
 The age of morning commutes is over.
 Now, the extent of your work travels is from bed to computer.
 Being able to work remotely has become a staple of our society post-pandemic.
 If you’re on the hunt for a new career, the possibility of remote work may be a priority.
 Most jobs have become applicable, but do real estate agents work from home?

-Believe it or not, 2024 is looking to be a great year to break into real estate.
+Believe it or not, it’s looking to be a great year to break into real estate.
 In fact, Zillow predicted that the market would grow by double digits this year.
 This bold conjecture, like a sort of self-fulfilling prophecy, will lead to an increase in people jumping into the industry.
-In 2024 fashion, this will lead to an increase in real estate agents working from home.
+In fashion, this will lead to an increase in real estate agents working from home.
 But is it a proficient way to go about the career?

 Simply put, yes, being a real estate agent from home is possible.
 In fact, it may even be more beneficial.
 If you’re thinking about starting your real estate career, here are some pros and cons of working from home as an agent.